mezis/mezis.github.com/_drafts/learning-part-1.md

   to capture diverse user behaviour, and short enough to capture seasonal changes in said behaviour.<br/>
   I did test on other months in our source data with very similar results.
+- _Did you investigate different solutions to the same problem?
+If so, why didn't you pick them?_ Occam's razor, really: explore the simplest solution first.
+I suppose SVM could be another candidate technique (although it's not good at modeling non-linear relationships).
+After all, this is an engineering
+  exercise: delivering a solution with reasonable effort and performance.
+Long story short, I knew from experience that ANNs could possibly help here, and `ruby-fann` was available.